aniekh/personal_learning/README.md

 ## Results
 1. I made three different working Jupyter Notebooks.
 2. In the learninggoal2.ipynb file I discuss three different types of data, where to find datasets, and look at the different applications and uses of each one.
 3. In the learninggoal3.ipynb file I discuss and practice with using the random forest algorithm for a regression analysis.
-I trained the model to predict daily temperatures based on previous days.
+I trained the model to predict daily temperatures based on previous days with an accuracy of 78%.
 4. In the learninggoal4.ipynb file I practice making three different map types for the visualisation of spatial data, how to optimise them, and discuss the uses of each one.

 ## Conclusions
 I have accomplished all of my learning goals, but there is always more to learn.
 More on the reflection can be found in the reflection file in the repository, where I reflect on the course and my personal learning goals.
+Briefly: I would like to learn more about working with and acquiring different types of datasets (e.g. shapefiles), improve the accuracy of my random forest regression model and upgrade my visualisation skills of geospatial data in ArcGIS.